15-Day Machupicchu and Galapagos Islands Tour from Lima, ends in Guayaquil

 After breakfast we will go to the pier for a 45 minute fibra ride to a place where Lava flow impacted with the oceans waves to form the stunning tubes and bridges of Los Tunnels.
 A series of lava flows have produced a number of arches and tunnels both under and above water, where we could find a number of animal species.
 After that we will continue to the Wall of Tears.

-Isabela Island, ECUADOR
+Isabela Island, Ecuador

 This island is the largest of those in the Galapagos chain off the coast of Ecuador.
 Because of the rich animal life, both on land and sea, Charles Darwin reasearched his theory of evolution here.